SiliconLabs/platform_applications/platform_pg23_code_execution_ram/README.md

 The related files to this component can be found at the path: `${StudioSdkPath}/platform/service/ram_interrupt_vector_init`.
 Please note that the `sl_ram_interrupt_vector_init()` function is invoked in the `main()` function after the device is started up.
 By this way, the exceptions (Default_Handler) are handled during the startup of the MCU.

 The next step is to implement a new Default_Handler function that can be used from RAM in the application code to catch exceptions and external interrupts not handled by specific ISRs.
-In the `app.c` file add the `RAM_Default_Handler()` function as below:
+In the `app.c` file, add the `RAM_Default_Handler()` function as below:

 ```c
 /***************************************************************************//**